Living in a Manufactured Home Vs. Living in a Condo

 Your Place for Manufactured Homes in Southeast Michigan

 At HomeFirstTM, we’ve developed incredible manufactured home communities located across southeast Michigan.
-If you’re interested in the comfort, affordability and flexibility of living in a manufactured home that a condominium just can’t provide, apply today for pre-qualification in financing or schedule a visit to one of our communities.
+If you’re interested in the comfort, affordability and flexibility of living in a manufactured home that a condominium just can’t provide, schedule a visit to one of our communities.

 There are 15 HomeFirstTM manufactured home communities in southeast Michigan, with locations in these cities: